-Many years have passed since, after a visit to relatives and a brief explanation of how they were related, my son wanted to know how many of 'these second cousins' he had.
+Many years have passed since, after a visit to relatives in 1987 and a brief explanation of how they were related to us, my son wanted to know how many of 'these second cousins' he had.
 Since that day, my researches have found me many friends around the world and the collective fruit of our task is published here.
 I am indebted to everyone who has contributed - you know who you are!

 The Miller Girls (1934)

 The only surviving son of his family, Alec Miller married Kate Nicolson after the first World War.
 Having enlisted as a 'boy soldier' in 1914 with the RAMC, he was taken POW on the first day of the first battle of the Somme on 21st March 1918, whilst serving with the 1/3 Field Ambulance attached to the 51st (Highland) Division, just months before the end of the war.
 His family were initially only told he was missing and it was probably a month before they had news that he was taken prisoner.

 Alec and Kate married in 1921 in Dundee.
 Alex was working as a butcher's manager and Kate as a boot company collector.
 By 1930, Alec had qualified as a chiropodist and was one of the first fully trained and licensed chiropodists in Dundee.